Corsair HX1200 PSU Review

 Specifications

-Corsair's HX1200 achieves a Cybenetics ETA-B rating and an 80 PLUS Platinum certification.
-When it comes to noise, it is LAMBDA-A+-rated, indicating very quiet operation.
+Corsair's HX1200 achieves a Cybenetics ETA-A rating and an 80 PLUS Platinum certification.
+When it comes to noise, it is LAMBDA-A-rated, indicating very quiet operation.
 The list of protection features is thorough; Corsair even offers OCP at +12V through a switch, located on the back of the PSU.

 The 135mm cooling fan uses a fluid dynamic bearing, so it should last quite a while.
 In a PSU backed by a hefty 10-year warranty, the fan has to be super reliable.